Income tax in the United States: Early federal income taxes

 The first income tax suggested in the United States was during the War of 1812.
-The idea for the tax was based on the British Tax Act of 1798.
+The idea for the tax was based on the British Duties on Income Act 1799 (39 Geo.
+3. c.
+13).
 The British tax law applied progressive rates to income.
 The British tax rates ranged from 0.833% on income starting at £60 to 10% on income above £200.
 The tax proposal was developed in 1814.
 Because the Treaty of Ghent was signed in 1815, ending hostilities and the need for additional revenue, the tax was never imposed in the United States.

-In order to help pay for its war effort in the American Civil War, Congress imposed the first federal income tax in U.S. history through passage of the Revenue Act of 1861.
+In order to help pay for its war effort in the American Civil War, Congress imposed the first federal income tax in U.S. history by passing the Revenue Act of 1861.
 The act created a flat tax of three percent on incomes above $800 (which was 5.6 times the 1861 nominal gross domestic product per capita of $144.31; the corresponding income in 2021 is $384K).
 This taxation of income reflected the increasing amount of wealth held in stocks and bonds rather than property, which the federal government had taxed in the past.
 The Revenue Act of 1862 established the first national inheritance tax and added a progressive taxation structure to the federal income tax, implementing a tax of five percent on incomes above $10,000.
 Congress later further raised taxes, and by the end of the war, the income tax constituted about one-fifth of the revenue of the federal government.
 To collect these taxes, Congress created the Office of the Commissioner of Internal Revenue within the Treasury Department.
-The federal income tax would remain in effect until its repeal in 1872.
+The first Commissioner of Internal Revenue was George S. Boutwell.
+The federal income tax was repealed in 1872.